History, Mission, Vision, Strategy, Community Benefits & Organization

-One of our key organizational principles is to achieve our goals by applying resources that already exist and focusing those resources more effectively.
+One of our key organizational principles is to achieve our goals by applying resources that already exist where possible and focusing those resources more effectively, supplementing them with our own as the situation warrants.
 Volunteers rely on their own creative sense and initiative to move toward our vision by launching or enhancing their own initiatives in their own domains and spheres of influence.
-Coordination is accomplished through communication via email and mutual personal encouragement.
+Coordination is accomplished through communication via email, face to face meetings and mutual personal encouragement.